Aluminum frame is lightweight, and the only Strider model to come in silver.

 RATING: Highly Recommended

 BEST FOR: Kids aged 18 months old to 5 years.
-Aluminum frame and air tires make for a smoother ride for more aggressive riders.
+Lighter aluminum frame great for petite kids.

 SEAT HEIGHT: 11" – 19"